oscal-compass/community/README.md

 ## License & Authors

 If you would like to see the detailed LICENSE click [here](LICENSE).
-Consult [maintainers](MAINTAINERS.md) for the current list of maintainers for vairous projects in the oscal-compass community.
+Consult [maintainers](MAINTAINERS.md) for the current list of maintainers for various projects in the oscal-compass community.

 ```text
 # Copyright (c) 2020 IBM Corp.
 All rights reserved.